http4k/http4k/src/docs/guide/reference/graphql/index.md

 ### About
 This module provides http4k integration for the excellent [GraphQL-java](https://www.graphql-java.com/) library, allowing you to either serve or consume [GraphQL] services using a simple adapter API.

 As with the ethos of http4k, the uniform Server/Client GraphQLHandler model means that you can test applications entirely in-memory without binding to a port.
+Http4k also ships with a page serving the GraphQL playground which can be added as a simple route.

 #### Code [<img class="octocat"/>](https://github.com/http4k/http4k/blob/master/src/docs/guide/reference/graphql/example.kt)